-Students are required to use TurnItIn prior to submitting any written assignment at the National War College.
-The links for these tools are located under the Assignment Submission tab in Blackboard.
-Students should ensure their papers are uploaded to TurnItIn in enough time to receive the matching report and make any required changes.
-Students should not wait until an hour or two before the assignment is due to upload their paper to TurnItIn, as sometimes the report can take a little while to generate.
-If the student makes changes to the paper after submitting to TurnItIn, the changed paper must be uploaded to TurnItIn and submitted for faculty grading.
+Students are required to use reference checker (SafeAssign/TurnItIn) prior to submitting any written assignment at the National War College.
+The links for these tools are located in Blackboard.
+Students should ensure their papers are uploaded to the reference checker in enough time to receive the matching report and make any required changes.
+Students should not wait until an hour or two before the assignment is due to upload their paper to the reference checker as sometimes the report can take a little while to generate.
+If the student makes changes to the paper after submitting to the reference checker, the changed paper must be uploaded to the reference checker and submitted for faculty grading.